mohamedmaree/urway/README.md

 ```

 ## note
-- define the checkout resonse url with urway team
+- define the checkout response url with urway team
 - create route for response url
 - create function for checkout response
 - use that function to check if payment failed or success